Nickiepumps/VarisoftTest/README.md

 # VarisoftTest
-This repo is used for Varisoft internship test
+This repo is used for Varisoft internship testing